SandraBotica/Module-18-Challenge/citibike_write_up.md

 ### - Features of Dashboard 7 - "Total Trips per Start Stations and End Stations"

  - 2 maps have been provided for the Total Rides per Start and End Station.
- - The larger the size and the darker the marker indicates a Station has a higher number of Total Trips.
+ - The larger the size and the darker the marker indicates a higher number of Total Trips at a Station.
- - Select either a total rides range listed to see where these Stations are located.
-   Or move the slider to see where the range of total rides appear on the map.
+ - Select a range in the list of total rides to see where these Stations are located.
+Move the slider and total rides within the range appear on the map.

- - I recommend starting by selecting >140000 and progress through each listed group, decreasing in Total Trips and notice the stations change in location away from Sth/West of Central Park Manhattan Island.
+ - I recommend starting by selecting the largest total trips and progress through each listed group, decreasing in Total Trips and notice the stations change in location away from Sth/West of Central Park Manhattan Island.

  - Citibike may find thi information informative in their planning by recommending to Citi Officials more Stations and bikes being available in high usage areas.
  - Citibike could also use this data to work with Citi Officials in designing campaigns that encourage use of CitiBikes, where ridership is lower.